 The Fairfield Inn is one of the many haunted hotels that are scattered across New England.

 The town of Kennebunkport in Maine was once a shipbuilding and fishing village, but over the course of the last century, it has gradually become a summer colony where wealthy families can have a bit of a getaway.

 Many of the mansions in town have been transformed into bed and breakfasts and hotels, of which The Fairfield Inn is one of them.

 This was once the home of Captain James Fairfield who is the spirit that is allegedly haunting the property to this day.
 Captain Fairfield died just 5 short years after building the property in 1815 after falling ill and he was only 38 years old when he passed.

 Perhaps that is why he is still lingering in his house, keen to enjoy it for a little longer since he never got the chance in life.

-An apparition resembling Captain Fairfield has been seen wandering around the entire house, but he does generally seem to favour the basement for some reason!
+An apparition resembling Captain Fairfield has been seen wandering around the entire house, but he does generally seem to favor the basement for some reason!

 1 - Lizzie Borden House, Fall River MA